 The learning experience in Epidemiology and Biostatistics at the College is one built on a sound foundation in statistical and scientific theory and reinforced by opportunities to apply learned skills in real-world situations.

 Multi-disciplinary collaborations between the department and its partners provide students with a wide range of learning experiences that not only build fundamental knowledge, but also provide practical skills in the field and in the lab.

 Programs within the department train students for careers in research, teaching in academic settings, government agencies and private industry.
-They have been designed for students whose careers will focus on conducting investigator-initiated and collaborative epidemiologic and biostatistical research.
+They have been designed for students whose careers will focus on conducting investigator-initiated and collaborative epidemiological and biostatistical research.

-Some of our partnerships:
+Some of our partnerships

 - University Medical Center

 - Bio5 Institute